al3xtjames/vs-flake/README.md

 vs-flake
 ========

-Yet another attempt at packaging VapourSynth plugins for Nix.
+Yet another attempt at packaging VapourSynth plugins (and other multimedia tools) for Nix.

 ### Usage